lextm/jekyll-theme-chirpy/_posts/2007-10-26-hardquery-report-recommendation.md

 permalink: /hardquery-report-recommendation-8148575027cf
 excerpt_separator: <!--more-->
 ---
-Dear users, although I am trying to release a new update for HardQuery series (5.3.4.1001 is the first Release Candidate), there is something I won’t fix in this update (or later updates).
+Dear users, although I am trying to release a new update for HardQuery series (5.3.4.1001 is the first Release Candidate), there is something I won't fix in this update (or later updates).
 <!--more-->

 # No Vista support in HardQuery